jdevfullstack-tutorials/github-for-non-code-writers/README.md

 a web page or an ebook.

 And then we have the full option to simply use, say, word processors online to ease writing.
 But you want to avoid specific platforms, because once you have utilized it, you are confined to that.
 No matter what, once you open a certain document in another platform or word processor, there will be unexpected changes.
-But plaintext document can be opened in any other machine that you want to use.
+But a plaintext document can be opened in any other machine that you want to use.